loopdash/loopdash/src/glossary/permalinks.md

 title: Permalinks - Loopdash
 h1: Permalinks
 h2: What does it mean?
-summary: Permalinks are the permanent URLs that are assigned to each post or page in WordPress, allowing users to access the content even after it has been moved or renamed.
+description: Permalinks are the permanent URLs that are assigned to each post or page in WordPress, allowing users to access the content even after it has been moved or renamed.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly